brknapp/Project_1/README.md

 It looks like genre with the most spread, or variance, is “Crime, Drama”.

-Let’s make a histogram showing the distribution of of the “Year” column:
+On a different note, if you wanted to see how many movies were made each year, you could make a histogram showing the distribution of of the “Year” column:

 ``` r
 A <- formatted_data %>%